ReliSA/Software-process-antipatterns-catalogue/catalogue/template.md

  - second symptom
  - ...

+Note: Ideally, the symptoms and consequences are expressed as close to the [terms used in ALM tools](template-terms.md) as possible

 ## Causes

 The underlying issues that lead to the anti-pattern, explaining the “why” for the preceding two sections.